CERT-Polska/hfinger/README.md

                         (e.g., non-ASCII characters, no CRLF tags, values not present in the configuration list).
                         Without --logfile (-l) will print to the standard error.
   -l LOGFILE, --logfile LOGFILE
                         Output logfile in the verbose mode.
-Requires -v or --verbose switch.
+Implies -v or --verbose switch.

 ```
 You must provide a path to a pcap file (-f), or a directory (-d) with pcap files.
 The output is in JSON format.